 An Integration Platform as a Service (iPaaS) tool.
 These third-party vendors provide integrations between hundreds of business apps.
 With one subscription, you can build bridges between multiple apps and manage all of your app connections in one place.

-For a lot of businesses, choosing an iPaaS tool to integrate their software stack is the most comprehensive and cost-effective solution.
-Examples of these tools include Zapier, Tray.io, and Automate.io, which specialize in trigger-action and one-way data pushes between apps; and PieSync, which provides two-way, real-time syncs to integrate customer data between a variety of tools.
+When there are no native integrations, many businesses choose an iPaaS tool to integrate their software stack is the most comprehensive and cost-effective solution.
+Examples of these tools include Zapier, Tray.io, and Automate.io, which specialize in trigger-action and one-way data pushes between apps.

 An integration tool automates huge parts of the data management process, reduces the need for manual data entry, unifies data formats, and reduces the chances of human error.
 It can also be a big help in ensuring security and compliance with data protection laws.